thorn-lab/coronavirus_structural_task_force/pdb/3c_like_proteinase/SARS-CoV/2liz/README.md

-# Base folder 2liz
+# PDB 2liz

-## Files downloaded from wwPDB:
+## Overview

+**Protein name**: 3c like proteinase

+**Organism**: SARS-CoV

+**Method**: NMR

+## Description

+SARS-CoV main protease C-terminal domain.
+The structure is reported as a monomeric solution structure.
+Extra 2.5 M urea was added.

+## Basefolder

-2liz.pdb and 2liz.cif - contain the coordinates of the threedimensional molecular model, and can be viewed with, for example, Coot or Pymol.
+2liz.pdb and 2liz.cif - the coordinates of the threedimensional molecular model